Is Adultery a Crime in Texas? Understanding the Legal and Civil Implications

 What do I need to prove adultery in Texas?

-In order to prove adultery in the context of a divorce in Texas, a party must present clear and convincing evidence that (1) their spouse had sexual intercourse with someone else while married, and (2) the act was done without the knowledge or consent of the other party.
+To prove adultery in the context of a divorce in Texas, a party must present clear and convincing evidence that (1) their spouse had sexual intercourse with someone else while married and (2) the act was done without the knowledge or consent of the other party.

 Can you sue someone for being a homewrecker in Texas?